ZiyueZhang08/Quant_RUC/Homework/econ/2023200727/readme.md

-This folder contains homework related to 吴宇茜 2023200727.
+This fodler contains homework belonging to 2023200727.